gilav/eoSip_converter/README.md

 History:
 ========

+2014-08-13:
+ - add browseImage class: calculate scene center, boundingBox

+2014-28-07:
+ - add services/addOn framework: first one is xmlvalidator: a http server + service-client.
+Use java xmlValidator with custom ressource resolver with cache, need to have 0 schema download-from-web in operation.

 2014-07-04:
  - add a shopcart creator
  - fix a bug on dateTime + msec and year 2000 (!)